 CI/CD Integration

-Automate environment variable injection in your build and deployment pipelines using scoped CI tokens.
+Restore your app’s config and secret files in build and deployment pipelines using scoped CI tokens.

 CI Tokens

-CI tokens are long-lived, non-interactive API tokens scoped to a specific project, environment, and vault group.
+CI tokens are long-lived, non-interactive API tokens scoped to a specific app and environment within a project.

 Generating a Token

-- Open your project and go to Settings > CI Tokens.
+- Open your project and go to Settings > CI/CD Tokens.

 - Click Generate Token and configure: